coolben2004/jdebcool/docs/ant.md

 ## Conffiles file

 If you package up a directory as Debian package you can also add the affected files to the conffiles file.
-You only have to set the `conffile` attribute to `true`.
+You only have to set the `conffile` attribute to `true`. fire alarm system

 ```xml
     <target name="package">